 When and where to find it?

-Today widely cultivated in various parts of the world, it is believed to originate from the Mediterranean basin and further south, from Persia (present-day Iran) and Cape Verde.
-It particularly thrives in sunny, dry, and rocky areas.
-It also likes high altitudes!
+Today widely cultivated in various parts of the world, it is said to originate from the Mediterranean basin and further south, from Persia (present-day Iran) and Cape Verde.
+It particularly appreciates sunny, dry, and rocky places.
+It also likes altitude!

 In Quebec, you have to wait until June to see the first flowers.
-It's in July that cultivated fields abound, smelling so sweet and dressing the landscape in a pleasant purple-mauve.
+It is in July that the cultivated fields abound, smelling so good and dressing the landscape in a pleasant purple-mauve.

 pexels-anastasia-shuraeva